-- 6. The EFA general guidance on withdrawals is set out below and gives advice on the funding position in relation to eligibility to count students as a start for funding purposes. - 7.
-A student should be considered to have withdrawn from a study programme where they are known to have made a decision to withdraw from the study programme, or to transfer from a full time to a part-time study programme or from a part-time to a full time study programme.
-Either the student or the student's tutor should have confirmed this in writing. - 8.
-In addition, for full time programmes and part-time programmes of more than 24 weeks in duration, which are not distance-learning programmes, a student should be considered to have withdrawn where they have not attended classes for at least four continuous weeks, excluding holidays.
+- 1. The ESFA general guidance on withdrawals is set out below and gives advice on the funding position in relation to eligibility to count students as a start for funding purposes. - 2.
+A student must be considered to have withdrawn from a study programme where they are known to have made a decision to withdraw from the study programme, or to transfer from a full time to a part time study programme or from a part time to a full time study programme.
+Either the student or the student's tutor should have confirmed this in writing. - 3.
+In addition, for full time programmes and part time programmes of more than 24 weeks in duration, which are not distance learning programmes, a student must be considered to have withdrawn where they have not attended classes for at least 4 continuous weeks, excluding holidays.
 This is unless there is auditable evidence of an intention to return.
-Compliance evidence includes a student's or employer's letter or formal internal notes such as tutorial reports, contracts of behaviour or personal action plans. - 9.
-For distance learning provision, a withdrawn student would be one failing to meet the following guidance on participation or contact: - a. attendance at a centre or log-on to learning materials, - b. receipt of work or projects by the tutor (electronic or hard copy), - c. any communication with the tutor that indicated that the student was still active on their learning aim, including any planned contacts. - 10.
-Institutions should ensure that students are withdrawn from a programme where they have not attended classes for four continuous weeks, excluding holidays.
-Withdrawals should be actioned in a timely manner, and where a student has not been withdrawn but has been absent for more than four weeks, there should be auditable evidence of an intention to return. - 11.
-Where a student has not been in attendance during a programme, and is deemed to have withdrawn, then the student record should be appropriately adjusted to reflect that the student has withdrawn. - 12.
-Student withdrawal dates should be promptly and accurately recorded in order to reflect the last date of actual recorded attendance.
+Compliance evidence includes a student's or employer's letter or formal internal notes such as tutorial reports, contracts of behaviour or personal action plans. - 4.
+For distance learning provision, a withdrawn student would be one failing to meet the following guidance on participation or contact: - a. attendance at a centre or log-on to learning materials - b. receipt of work or projects by the tutor (electronic or hard copy) - c. any communication with the tutor that indicated that the student was still active on their learning aim, including any planned contacts - 5.
+Institutions must ensure that students are withdrawn from a programme where they have not attended classes for 4 continuous weeks, excluding holidays.
+Withdrawals must be actioned in a timely manner, and where a student has not been withdrawn but has been absent for more than 4 weeks, there must be auditable evidence of an intention to return. - 6.
+Where a student has not been in attendance during a programme, and is deemed to have withdrawn, then the student record must be appropriately adjusted to reflect that the student has withdrawn. - 7.
+Student withdrawal dates must be promptly and accurately recorded in order to reflect the last date of actual recorded attendance.
 All student withdrawals must be recorded in the ILR or school census.